Dance your way across the continents

-Our choreographer will work with each class, giving them a chance to dance their way around the world.
+During the Dance Around Our World dance workshop our choreographer will work with each class, giving them a chance to dance their way through the different continents.
 The workshop includes dances from Europe, Africa, Asia and the Americas.

-Each workshop concludes with a performance, when the children perform aspects of their work to themselves and to their teacher.
+Each workshop concludes with a performance moment, when the children perform aspects of their work to themselves and to their teacher.

 International dances included in the workshop:

-France - Can Can - a music hall dance traditionally performed by a row of chorus girls.
-Started in the working class ballrooms of paris in the 1830's and was a livelier version of the gallop, started as a dance for couples.
-Cancan means 'Tittle tattle' or 'scandal'
+France - Can Can - a music hall dance traditionally performed by a row of chorus girls, it started in the working class ballrooms of paris in the 1830's and was a livelier version of the gallop, which originated as a dance for couples.
+Cancan means 'Tittle tattle' or 'scandal'.

-Cuba - Salsa - origans from Cuban-Son (circa 1920) and Afro Cuban dance, mainly the Rumba
+Cuba - Salsa - origins from Cuban-Son (circa 1920) and Afro Cuban dance, mainly the Rumba.

 America - Street Dance - Modern american pop video dance moves.